umd-dslam/cmsc624-fall21/_posts/2021-09-05-docker-tutorials.md

     url: "https://gangliao.me/"  # optional URL to the editor's homepage

 abstract: >
   If you're using Windows or Mac OS (M1 chips),  you can use docker for all assignments.
 It's worth taking some time to familiarize ourselves with it, especially since you're unlikely to be familiar with it.
+---

+### Docker Images

 What is docker?
 You can think of it like a lightweight VM.
 It's really considerably different, because it uses the host processor,